-- (a) clause 7.5(e), 7.5(f) and 7.6; and - (b) the Customer being able to demonstrate to the reasonable satisfaction of the Supplier that the missing Products were not delivered to the Delivery Location, the Supplier will issue to the Customer a credit note for the full Product Purchase Price of the missing Products.
+- (a) the provisions of clauses 7.5(e), 7.5(f) and 7.6; and - (b) the Customer being able to demonstrate to the reasonable satisfaction of the Supplier that the missing Products were not delivered to the Delivery Location, the Supplier will issue to the Customer a refund or credit note for the full Product Purchase Price of the missing Products.

-7.9 Pallet hireage
+7.9 Pallet transfer

-- (a) The Customer must have a CHEP and a LOSCAM account and provide the details to the Supplier to facilitate the transfer of pallets between Supplier and Customer. - (b) The Customer must organise and complete the de-hire of pallets directly with CHEP.
-The Supplier will use its reasonable endeavours to assist the Customer with this process if requested to do so, but is not liable for any resulting expenses or losses claimed by CHEP against the Customer
+- (a) The Customer must have a CHEP account if supplied ambient or perishable products and provide the details to the Supplier to facilitate the transfer of pallets between Supplier and Customer. - (b) The Customer must have a LOSCAM account if supplied fresh meat and produce and provide the details to the Supplier to facilitate the transfer of pallets between Supplier and Customer. - (c) The Supplier may utilise subcontractors for delivery of Products as per clause 20.2, whereby in clause 7.9 (a) and 7.9 (b) the facilitation of pallet transfers shifts to the subcontractor, rather than the Supplier. - (d) Any dispute regarding the quantity of pallets transferred to the Customer by the Supplier must be notified within thirty days of delivery. - (e) The Customer is solely responsible for the de-hire of pallets.
+The Supplier will use its reasonable endeavours to assist the Customer with this process if requested to do so, but is not liable for any resulting expenses or losses claimed by CHEP or LOSCAM against the Customer.